dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/docs.md

 </Tabs>

 ## Definition
 The docs field can be used to provide documentation-specific configuration to models.
 It supports the doc attribute `show`, which controls whether or not models are shown in the auto-generated documentation website.
-It also supports `node_color` for some node types.
+It also supports `node_color` for the node type "Model".

-**Note:** hidden models will still appear in the dbt DAG visualization but will be identified as "hidden.”
+**Note:** Hidden models will still appear in the dbt DAG visualization but will be identified as "hidden.”

 ## Default
 The default value for `show` is `true`.